 Another flower that blooms at the beginning of spring, an indication that winter has come to an end is the Daffodil.
 Best known for their yellow hues, this flower’s meaning is rebirth and new beginnings but they also symbolise creativity and inspiration.
 With their name originating from Greek mythology, these flowers are popular in Chinese culture as well.
 They are to be gifted to a couple on their 10th anniversary as they signify good fortune and prosperity.
 According to a Welsh legend, the person who sees the first Daffodil bloom will have luck on his side for a year from then.

 Step 7: Sunflower

 This flower that always turns toward the sun symbolises adoration and dedication.
 It also represents worship and faithfulness because of its resemblance to the sun.
 They bloom during the summer and are given as 3rd year wedding anniversary presents.
 With uses in medicine and food, this flower is as beautiful as it is essential.
 The meaning derived from the sunflower’s radiant colour is friendship and loyalty.
-An ideal gift for someone who is starting a new business, Sunflowers always brighten the atmosphere of a room and bring good fortune, luck and safety.
+An ideal gift for someone who is starting a new business & for corporate gifts, Sunflowers always brighten the atmosphere of a room and bring good fortune, luck and safety.